GoyaPtyLtd/FMTest/docs/FMTestAPI.md

 Starts a timer with the given name

 **Paramaters**
-* _identifier_ {text} The name of the timer
+* _identifier_ {text} The name of the timer.
+Default: The script name

 **Returns {number}**
 The UTC milliseconds start time

 **$$FMT**
-Adds 'identifierStartTime' to the current script
+Adds 'identifierStartTime' to the current script JSONObject

 **$$FMT_OutputBuffer**
-Adds "identfier: Timer Started"
+Prints "identfier: Timer Started"

 **$$FMT_OutputSummaryBuffer**
 no change